What is the difference between a TBI and NPD, and can the two conditions co-exist in the same person?

 When their looks begin to fade and their talents become a thing of the past, a narcissistic injury is created, and they tend to lash out at anyone in their path.

 So how do you manage these relationships?
-Without therapeutic intervention, you’d manage it much like a standard case of NPD, but if you know that you’re dealing with someone with a TBI, knowledge is power, and you can attempt to convince the person to get help from a qualified psychiatrist and/or other medical professional, and attempt to support him or her through the treatment.
+Without therapeutic intervention, you’d manage it much like a standard case of NPD, but if you know that you’re dealing with someone with a TBI, knowledge is power, and you can attempt to convince the person to get help from a qualified psychiatrist and/or another medical professional and attempt to support him or her through the treatment.

-Now it’s time for the question of the day!
 The question of the day is: have you experienced dealing with someone who has a TBI, and if so, did they display symptoms of NPD or other personality disorders?
 If they did display symptoms of a personality disorder, do you know if they had the disorder prior to the injury?
-Share your thoughts in the comments section below and let’s get a meaningful discussion going here.
+Share your thoughts in the comments section below this video and let’s get a meaningful discussion going here.